(430 ILCS 85/2-15) (from Ch. 111 1/2, par. 4065)

 1. Any person who operates an amusement ride or

-amusement attraction at a carnival or fair without having obtained a permit from the Director or who violates any order or rule issued by the Director under this Act is guilty of a Class A misdemeanor.
+amusement attraction at a carnival, amusement enterprise, or fair without having obtained a permit from the Department or who violates any cessation order or other order issued by the Department under this Act is guilty of a Class A misdemeanor.
 Each day shall constitute a separate and distinct offense.

 2. Any person who interferes with, impedes, or